moding-il/bizdoc.core/README.md

 }
 ```

-Properties can be applied attributes to control how the model is read by BizDoc, and control layouting.
+You can decorate properties with attributes, controlling how the model is read by BizDoc, and controling default layout.

-Attribues are: Subject, Summary, Value, Required, DataType, MaxLength, Hint and ListType.
+Attribues include: Subject, Summary, Value, Required, DataType, MaxLength, Hint and ListType.

 ```c#
 using BizDoc.ComponentModel.Annotations;